 We recognize and respect our employees’ right to join a union and engage in collective bargaining without interference or fear of retaliation.
-With around half of our workforce represented by a union, bargaining unit or workplace agreement, unions are key business partners.
+Unions represent approximately 40 percent of our workforce.
 Through ongoing engagement with all the unions that represent our employees, we aim to avoid labor unrest and work stoppages that can cost our business and create distrust.
-We have collective bargaining agreements (covering wages, benefits and other employment terms) with unions in Australia, Ghana, Peru and the United States.
-During contract negotiations, guidelines help regions balance the interests of represented employees with those of the business.
-Our overall goal is to evolve the collective bargaining negotiation process to one based on collaboration.
+We have collective bargaining agreements (covering wages, benefits and other employment terms) with unions in Australia, Ghana, Peru and the U.S. During contract negotiations, guidelines help regions balance the interests of represented employees with those of the business.
+Our overall goal is to evolve the collective bargaining process to one based on collaboration.

 Concerns about workers rights can be raised through our site-based complaints and grievances (C&G) mechanism and registers, our online Ethics Solutions Tool, or a manager or human resources representative.

-Through the Ethics Solution Tool, in 2016 we investigated 109 substantiated cases of misconduct or inappropriate behavior that often involved issues between employees and their managers.
-These cases include issues raised in Indonesia, prior to our divestiture of the Batu Hijau mine.
+Through the Ethics Solutions Tool, we investigated, substantiated and closed 98 cases of misconduct or inappropriate behavior that often involved issues between employees and their managers.
 Actions based on the investigations’ findings ranged from counseling to termination of the employees involved.
-There were also eight grievances or allegations related to human rights submitted through and managed by our human resources function with support from other functions as necessary.
+During the year, there were also eight grievances or allegations from employees related to human rights submitted through and managed by our human resources function with support from other departments as necessary and 24 different allegations with human rights implications were tracked through the Ethics Solutions Tool, with issues ranging from allegations of discrimination based on gender or race to allegations of sexual harassment.
 Additional information about these allegations and outcomes is discussed in the Human Rights section of this report.

-Despite a prolonged negotiation process in Ghana, there were no strikes or lockouts at any of our operations in 2016.
+There were no strikes or lockouts at any of our operations in 2017.